Gaming

 Utilities

-Gamemode is daemon and library combo that allows games to request a set of optimisations be temporarily applied to the host OS.
+GameMode is daemon and library combo that allows games to request a set of optimisations be temporarily applied to the host OS.
 This can improve game performance.

 Gamescope